ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

       * search_util.f90 - searches for the nearest valid land/non-land data where the input and target fv3 land-mask differ.
 Example: when the target FV3 grid depicts an island that is not resolved by the input data.
 If nearby valid data is not found, a default value is used.

 ************************************************
-Making changes to the CHGRES_CUBE program
+Making changes to the chgres_cube program
 ************************************************

-CHGRES_CUBE is part of the UFS_UTILS repository (https://github.com/NOAA-EMC/UFS_UTILS).
+chgres_cube is part of the UFS_UTILS repository (https://github.com/NOAA-EMC/UFS_UTILS).
 When wanting to contribute to this repository developers shall follow the Gitflow software development process

       * Developers shall create their own fork of the UFS_UTILS repository
       * Developers shall create a ‘feature’ branch off ‘develop’ in their fork for all changes.